jackyzha0/quartz/content/notes/07-location-sensors.md

 		- Range calculation using Received Signal Strength Indicator (RSSI) and calibrated transmitter power (txPower = RSSI at 1m)
 		- Trilateration using several beacons but not very accurate
 - Range different for beacons but typically between 20-50m (rarely 100m)
 ![](https://i.imgur.com/Xqh7cp0.png)
+> [!INFO] can locate things using similar techniques to cell towers

 - Different protocols on top of Bluetooth LE